 Things to do: RiNo is an arts district, which means checking out said art should be high on your list.
 There are street art tours available, you can check out the gallery guide for a self-guided adventure, or you can just step outside and start walking.
 Mission Ballroom is not only one of the best music venues in the city but also is rolling out more frequent outdoor concerts and music fests, meaning something fun is always going on, rain or shine.
 Coors Field is also nearby: Look for day-of-the-game Rockpile tickets (read: cheap) during baseball season.

 Restaurants & bars: In this neighborhood, it would be difficult to find a bad meal or drink.
-The section of Larimer Street that runs through Five Points has the highest concentration of bars and restaurants (and breweries and wineries…) in town.
-On a single block (at 35th and Larimer) you can hit up Colorado Sake Company for sake flights, the Embassy Tavern for cheap, strong drinks and fried tacos, and two of Denver's best restaurants: Hop Alley for a hip hop playlist and Chinese eats, as well as Fish ‘n Beer for $1 happy hour oysters.
+The section of Larimer Street that runs through Five Points has the highest concentration of bars and restaurants (and breweries and wineries… ) in town.
+On a single block (at 35th and Larimer) you can hit up Colorado Sake Company for sake flights, the Embassy Tavern for cheap, strong drinks, and one of Denver's best restaurants, Hop Alley, for a hip-hop playlist and serious Chinese eats.

-A bit further down, you’ll find decadent handmade pasta at Dio Mio, another one of the city’s choice food halls at Denver Central Market, the best queso you’ll ever have at Mister Oso (order the short rib birria tacos with a spiked aguas fresca), and a duo of must visit breweries, including Ratio and Our Mutual Friend.
-Then there’s Finn’s Manor (for cocktails), Uchi (for sushi), Il Posto (Italian).
-You’ll be eating and drinking lavishly here.
+A bit further down, you’ll find decadent handmade pasta at Dio Mio, another one of the city’s choice food halls at Denver Central Market, the best queso you’ll ever have at Mister Oso (order the short rib birria tacos with a spiked agua fresca), and a duo of must-visit breweries, including Ratio and Our Mutual Friend.

 These two neighborhoods span from Civic Center Park right in the middle of Downtown to Mississippi Avenue in the south, but they are joined by one of Denver’s busiest (and most fun) thoroughfares: Broadway.
 A stay here means you’ll get to experience an eclectic slice of the city that’s got both cultural destinations and a punk edge.

 The late-night scene is all about getting a little divey.
 At Dive Inn you’ll find part-retro, part-nautical, part-eclectic decor, cold, local beers on tap, and a full-sized speedboat you can sit in while you sip.
 Around the corner at Dougherty’s, take your chances at a game of hammerschlagen (aka stump) in which you basically swing a hammer at a nail in, well, a stump.
-If that’s not enough entertainment for you, head over to the Hi-Dive where you can grab more drinks and probably catch live music (which could be bluegrass, punk, or a full-on dance party).
+The one thing Broadway isn’t short on is places to drink; low-key cocktail bars, dives, and barcades line the strip.

 Union Station itself was once a mostly empty relic of old Denver that sat quietly in LoDo (the Lower Downtown Historic District).
 Then, in 2014, a total makeover and grand re-opening of the train station invigorated the area.
 The name Union Station includes not just the building itself, but also the neighborhood surrounding it -- an area that borders Highland just on the other side of the Platte River where some might argue Denver’s restaurant revival began.
 With pedestrian-friendly paths connecting the two, it’s easy to explore both during a single stay.